sebastian-mutz/fplt/README.md

 ## Description

-FPLT creates an fortran interface for GMT through C bindings (using GMT's C API).
-It adds another abstraction layer and provides a few extras that make make plotting a little easier.
+FPLT creates a Fortran interface for GMT through C bindings (using GMT's C API).
+An abstraction layer provides a few extras that make plotting a little easier.
 These extras include:
-- derived types for colour maps.
+- derived types for colour maps and styles.
-- derived types for options for different types of plots (maps, xy-scatter plots, etc.).
+- derived types for options for different kinds of plots (maps, xy-scatter plots, etc.).
 - automatic construction of colour maps and GMT argument strings from pre-defined or user-defined instances of the above.

 ## Development